MaximeChretien/HerbBox2.0/ReadMe.md

 This system use two microcontrollers talking together, an Arduino Nano and a NodeMCU v3 (This is because we already had them so it was better than buying a bigger microcontroller)

+(Documentation in progress)

 ## Schematics
 ![schematics](/schematics/schematics.png)

 ## NodeMCU
+### Board settings
+- Add the ESP8266 board library to the Arduino IDE (http://arduino.esp8266.com/stable/package_esp8266com_index.json)
+- Install the "esp8266 by ESP8266 Community" package though the board manager
+- Use the "NodeMCU 1.0 (ESP-12E Module)" board when uploading the sketch

 ### Required arduino libraries
 - DallasTemperature (Version from Arduino IDE)
 - OneWire (Version from Arduino IDE)